Paulson02/alx-pre_course/0x01-git/README.md

-My second readme
-this readme is for this task only
+This readme is meant only for this task